techiediaries/techiediaries/_posts/2020/angular-9/2019-03-09-angular-django-formdata-multiple-file-upload-tutorial.md

 MEDIA_ROOT  =  os.path.join(BASE_DIR,  'media')
 ```

+## Installing `ng2-file-upload`

-We will be using the `ng2-file-upload` library which provides easy to use directives for working with file upload in Angular:
+We will be using the `ng2-file-upload` library which provides easy to use directives for working with file upload in Angular 9:

 ```bash
 $ npm install --save ng2-file-upload
 ```

+## Importing the File Upload Angular Module

 After installing this package, you will need to import `FileUploadModule` in your application module.
 Open the `src/app/app.module.ts` file and the following changes: